jross365/LMStudio-Client/README.md

 Plus everything above.

-I forgot to add something to the list below: ⬜️ Export the System Prompt file in **New-LMConfig.**
+I forgot to add something to the list below: **✅** Export the System Prompt file in **New-LMConfig.**

 That's all for now.

 **Edit:** I forgot some things:

-**🚧**I need an empty "Return" in **Start-LMChat** to do nothing (erase current line, don't run).
+**❌**I need an empty "Return" in **Start-LMChat** to do nothing (erase current line, don't run).
 There's a way to erase the current written line, I should experiment with it to make it "transparent".

 ---